vidyar/docs-1/sources/samples/cassandra.rst

 Cassandra-buildsample
 =====================

-The goal of this code sample is to show you how to set up and run your repo in shippable.
+The goal of this code samples is to show you how to set up and build your repo on shippable.

-A sample repository `cassandra-buildsample <https://github.com/Shippable/cassandra-buildsample>`_ has been created using ruby.
+`Ruby Sample with Cassandra <https://github.com/Shippable/sample_ruby_cassandra>`_

 We need the yml file to analyze the project details.
 Add the shippable.yml file to the root of your repo by specifying:

 **language :** Specify the language used to create the project.
 Ruby is used in this sample project.